OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_delta.md

 * The delta feed shows the latest state for each item, not each change.
 If an item were renamed twice, it would only show up once, with its latest name.
 * The same item may appear more than once in a delta feed, for various reasons.
 You should use the last occurrence you see.
 * The `parentReference` property on items will not include a value for **path**.
 This occurs because renaming a folder does not result in any descendants of the folder being returned from **delta**. **When using delta you should always track items by id**.
-* In OneDrive for Business and SharePoint, `delta` is only supported on the `root` folder, not on other folders within a drive.
+* The `delta` API is only supported on the `root` folder, not on other folders within a drive.

 * Delta will not return the following DriveItem properties: